-It should be noted that the Town Centre will have two other multi storey car parking structures in addition to these three - one along Harris Street that has been expanded by TfNSW, and another commuter car park along Gidley Street, which received funding from the Australian Government and is currently under development by Council.
-These two commuter car parks were already planned for through different processes and do not form part of the initiatives of the Structure Plan.
+It should be noted that the Town Centre will have two other multi storey car parking structures in addition to these three - one along Harris Street that is being expanded by Sydney Metro, and another commuter car park along Gidley Street, which received funding from the Australian Government and is currently under development by Council.
+These two commuter car parks were already planned for through different processes and do not form part of the initiatives of the draft Structure Plan.

 This direction proposes to retain and upgrade an existing surface car-parking area along Carinya Avenue, north of Charles Hackett Drive.
 This car park will be designed as a flexible space that can be used for events, markets and other forms of temporary activation.
-The Structure Plan has directed the preparation of a car parking study for public and private parking to be done as part of the Master Plan.
+The draft Structure Plan has directed the preparation of a car parking study for public and private parking to be done as part of the Master Plan.